nummacway/gb300/README.md

 - The column "Start Does" tells you what the Start button does with the ROM: "Start" means that it does what the Start button is supposed to do.
 Dash means that nothing happens at all when you press Start.
 "Restart", "Freeze" and "Crash" all mean that you cannot play anymore after pressing Start.
 "Crash" means that the game glitches and instantly freezes.
 - "Outside 160×144" explains what you can see outside the GG viewport: "blank" means nothing (solid color, usually black) and is preferable on games that do not scroll. "background" means that you can see the background but sprites still pop up only when entering the GG viewport. "glitched" describes that the non-GG part of the SMS viewport does not make sense and contains glibberish or parts of the map. "useful glitch" is used for games with a map that is only slightly bigger than the GG viewport.
 The map extends beyond the GG viewport, but can wrap to the other edge of the screen. "useful" means that the hacks use (almost) the entire SMS viewport and feel like a true SMS game.
 - Notes on individual games:
-  - _Aa Harimanada_: Starting with version v0.5 that fixed the colors after the end of a fight, the health bars often glitches.
-Because v0.6 even makes use of the full screen, I consider v0.6 to be the best patch.
+  - _Aa Harimanada_: Version v0.5 fixed the colors after the end of a fight, but also introduced frequent health bar glitches.
+Since v0.6 makes use of the full screen, I consider v0.6 to be the best patch.
+If you're annoyed by the health bar glitch, use patch v0.4.
   - _Arcade Classics_: _Missile Command SEGA Version_ seems glitched.
   - _Berenstain Bears' Camping Adventure, The_: I did start a _Cave Adventure_ during my first test by pressing the Start button, but never managed to do that ever again.
 So this game is not listed.
   - _Frogger_: You'll often find a 256KiB ROM, but that's an overdump.
 The actual size is 128KiB and has the CRC-32 values above.
 The overdump has `da724710` and applying the patch results in a working ROM (`68b958f0`).
 The first half of the 256 KiB ROMs is identical to the 128 KiB ROM.